dcunited001/dcunited001.github.io/_drafts/our-revolution-of-empowerment-engineering-diffusion-of-influence.md

 ### [The Micro and Macro of Influence Dispersion](#the-micro-and-macro-of-influence-dispersion)

-How individuals can generate influence?

-- How can families, small groups and communities can connect to benefit from the same.
+Individuals and groups can harness influence creation and diffusion empower themselves.
+How individuals can generate social and financial influence?
+How do groups of various sizes aggregate and manage influence?
+How do families, small groups and communities connect to transfer and manage influence?

-  - individuals can harness influence creation and diffusion empower themselves
-  - education can be used to strengthen or weaken those influence creation mechanisms and so is an incredibly important vehicle for affecting change.

 - how else does influence flow in the micro scale?
   - what do we use it one? we need things (favors, jobs, etc) from